Explainability in Generative Medical Diffusion Models: A Faithfulness-Based Analysis on MRI Synthesis: Methodology

 \subsection{Faithfulness Evaluation Metrics}

 To assess the interpretability and reliability of generated MRI images, we employ a set of quantitative metrics that evaluate both perceptual quality and faithfulness to the original training data.
-The selected measures include Peak Signal-to-Noise Ratio (PSNR) \cite{PSNR}, Structural Similarity Index (SSIM) \cite{SSIM}, Learned Perceptual Image Patch Similarity (LPIPS) \cite{LPIPS}, and a Faithfulness Score derived from prototype-based influence estimation.
-Together, these metrics provide a comprehensive evaluation of image reconstruction quality and the extent to which generated images preserve meaningful relationships with their source data.
+The metrices include Peak Signal-to-Noise Ratio (PSNR) \cite{PSNR}, Structural Similarity Index (SSIM) \cite{SSIM}, Learned Perceptual Image Patch Similarity (LPIPS) \cite{LPIPS}, and Faithfulness Score derived from prototype-based influence estimation.
+These metrics together can provide a comprehensive evaluation of image reconstruction quality.